 It’s important not to jump into a development project blindly.
-You have to know what to look for early on and you have to know how to adapt to change.
+Mistakes can cost you big, and depending on how things go, you could end up losing anything from your runway to your entire business opportunity.
+So, you have to know what to look for early on and you have to know how to adapt to change.
 A website needs solid planning to grow but agile thinking to bloom.

-Sound scary?
-Taking cues from an experienced company can help, and we here at Mooncascade have more than a few projects under our belt.
-Let’s have a look at what we’ve learned so far and go over some tried and tested tips for making your next web development project a success.
+If that sounds scary, then taking cues from an experienced company can help – and we, at Mooncascade, have more than a few projects under our belt.
+Let’s have a look at what we’ve learned so far and go over some tried and tested tips for making your next agile web development project a success.

 My first tip is simple: communicate.
-Your developers need to know what your goals are down the line, because these will affect how they build your product from the start.
+For an agile web development approach to work, your developers need to know what your goals are down the line, because these will affect how they build your product from the start.
 If you’re considering making your website responsive, for example, or if you plan to expand to international markets, tell your team about this.
 Adding support for another platform or language once your product has launched will be much harder than if you had planned for it early on.

 Communication will also build trust and keep everyone in sync as the project moves forward.
 It’ll improve teamwork among developers by making sure they use the same tools and approaches, and it’ll ensure your internal team and the client understand each other’s decision making processes.